East of Elephant Rock

 East of Elephant Rock is a 1977 British independent drama film directed by Don Boyd and starring John Hurt, Jeremy Kemp and Judi Bowker.
-It was Boyd's second feature film following his little-noticed 1975 Intimate Reflections.
-Like William Somerset Maugham's 1927 play The Letter and two subsequent film adaptations, its narrative content depended on the 1911 Ethel Proudlock murder in Kuala Lumpur, Malaysia, which became a cause célèbre scandalising British colonial society and which had been featured in a Sunday Observer article as recently as the year before.
+It was Boyd's second feature film following Intimate Reflections (1975).
+Like William Somerset Maugham's 1927 play The Letter and two subsequent film adaptations, its narrative content depended on the 1911 Ethel Proudlock murder scandal in Kuala Lumpur, Malaysia, which became a cause célèbre scandalising British colonial society and which had been featured in a Sunday Observer article as recently as the year before.

 Boyd, drawing in part on his own experience of growing up in an increasingly dysfunctional family in Kenya during the Mau Mau rebellion, wanted to tell a story about the decline of the Empire and the surrender of responsibility.
 In the event his project was for the most part ridiculed but the film did draw warm support from the film director Bryan Forbes.

 Plot

 The film is set in Ceylon in 1948.
 The governor is assassinated, but the colonists continue to ignore the natives' discontent with British occupation.
-Plantation owner Robert Proudfoot exploits his native workers, while his spoiled wife Eve (Judi Bowker) becomes progressively distant from her husband.
-Eventually Eve has an affair with Embassy secretary Nash (John Hurt), but soon discovers that Nash already has a mistress: a native woman.
+Plantation owner Robert Proudfoot exploits his native workers, while his spoiled wife Eve becomes progressively distant from her husband.
+Eventually Eve has an affair with Embassy secretary Nash but soon discovers that Nash already has a mistress: a native woman.
 In a fit of rage, Eve murders Nash.
 Robert comes to Eve's rescue and tries to get her lighter sentencing for the murder.